MailTape/MailTape-v1/_posts/2017-11-12-Yazz-Ahmed.md

 _Sanjay_: **"**As well as their soulful laments and meticulous songs, the first time I saw [Fran & Flora](https://www.franandflora.com/) in London we were treated to a Romani acapella sung in harmony following tales of their musical adventures in Eastern Europe.
 I'm looking forward to their debut album soon, such a cool duo!**"**

 ## Zoe Rahman — Shiraz
 _Sanjay_: **"**An oldie but a goodie from pianist Zoe Rahman.
 I've seen her perform a few times in London and Leicester and I love the soft ruminations with repeating low themes emerging in the gaps between treble trills in this track.
-If you're in London, she'll be performing [solo at lunchtime on 13th November](https://www.pizzaexpresslive.com/whats-on/zoe-rahman) as part of this year's London Jazz Festival.**"**
+If you're in London, she'll be performing [solo at lunchtime on 13th November](https://www.pizzaexpresslive.com/whats-on/zoe-rahman) as part of this year's Jazz Festival.**"**

 ## Vijay Iyer — Break Stuff
 _Sanjay_: **"**I feel there's a lot more music to come from [Moses Boyd](http://www.mosesboyd.co.uk/) & Co. and it's been a pretty exciting experience hearing them live every time I've had the opportunity.
 While evocative of the night, I think this works just as well for a (very early?)
 Sunday morning!**"**